WAN Design Requirements

 Before diving into triangular routing, it is essential to grasp the fundamentals of the LISP protocol.
 LISP is designed to separate the identifier (ID) and the locator (LOC) within IP addresses.
 By doing so, it enables efficient routing and mobility management.
 This separation allows for enhanced scalability and flexibility in handling network traffic.

 Triangular routing offers several advantages within the LISP protocol.
-Firstly, it eliminates unnecessary detours by establishing a direct tunnel, thus reducing packet travel time.
-Secondly, it enhances network security by obscuring the devices’ location, making it challenging for potential attackers to pinpoint them.
-Lastly, triangular routing promotes load balancing by dynamically selecting the most efficient path for traffic flow.
+First, it eliminates unnecessary detours by establishing a direct tunnel, thus reducing packet travel time.
+Second, it enhances network security by obscuring the devices’ location, making it challenging for potential attackers to pinpoint them.
+Third, it promotes load balancing by dynamically selecting the most efficient path for traffic flow.

 Conclusion: